 The Constant Center is the cornerstone in the University Village project, a 75-acre development that will also feature a shopping center, restaurants, theaters, offices, research labs and residences with high-tech connections to the campus.

 Designed by the architectural team Moseley/Rosetti, one of the leading sports facility designers in the nation and a leading multidiscipline firm, the center is approximately 215,000 square feet.
 It features 7,319 fixed seats in the lower bowl, 862 upper club/priority seats and sixteen luxury box suites.
 Additional seating on the arena floor can take the capacity to 10,000 for such events as commencement.
 The Constant Center has recently been equipped with more than 50 high-definition flat screen televisions, premiere interactive suite controls, state-of-the-art sound and lighting, impressive meeting room technology, and substantial back of house amenities.

 The construction of the facility was financed entirely by student fees, corporate partnerships and private funds.
-The center opened on October 25, 2002 and is the home of the Monarchs and Lady Monarchs Basketball programs.
+The center opened on October 25, 2002 and is the home of the Monarchs Men's and Women's Basketball programs.

 The Ted Constant Convocation Center is managed by Spectra Venue Management.
 Spectra by Comcast Spectacor is the expert in hosting and entertainment, partnering with over 300 clients at 400 global properties to create memorable experiences for millions of visitors every year.
 Spectra's expertise is embodied within three main divisions: Venue Management (formerly Global Spectrum), Food Services and Hospitality (formerly Ovations Food Services), and Ticketing & Fan Engagement (formerly Paciolan).